jpenren/thymeleaf-spring-data-dialect/README.md

 </dependency>
 ```

-Version 2.y.z for Thymeleaf 2
+Version 2.0.0 for Thymeleaf 2

-Version 3.y.z for Thymeleaf 3
+Version 3.y.z will be compatible with Thymeleaf 3

 Add the Layout dialect to your existing Thymeleaf template engine: